HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 The way to mock a static method is by creating **a class that wraps the call**, **extracting an interface**, and **passing in the interface**.
 Then from your unit tests you can create a mock of the interface and pass it in.

-In the following, we describe this method and use Dapper as a real-world example to show you how wrapper class and interface help us to test its static methods/extensions.
+In the following, we describe this method and choose `Dapper` as a real-world example to show you how a wrapper class and interface helps us to test its static (extension) methods.

 **What is Dapper?**